pinembour/RallyTimer/README.md

 - Custom time before clock turns red
 - Make it nice looking
 - Ability to pause timer for Super Rally
+- Inform remaining time when timer is paused

 ## To implement
 - Clock always turns yellow when counter reaches 5 minutes